MINT: Multiplier-less INTeger Quantization for Energy Efficient Spiking Neural Networks: Multiplier-less Integer Quantization

+In the training's forward path, we apply the quantization function (refer to Eq. \ref{eq:17}) to both weights and membrane potentials.
+As mentioned in Sec.~\ref{sec:3-1}, our approach assumes $\alpha_1 = \alpha_2 = \alpha_3 = \alpha$.
+To realize this, we introduce a dummy scaling factor $\alpha$ for each layer, which can be shared between weights and membrane potentials.
+Consequently, the following quantization function $Q$ is applied during training:

-Here, $r$ represents a full-precision floating-point number to be quantized, and $n$ represents the number of bits assigned to the quantized integer.
-As we focus on uniform quantization in this work, we fix $n_w$ for all layers' weights and $n_u$ for the membrane potentials across all layers and timesteps in our experiments.
-We illustrate the position where the fake quantization is inserted in the forward path of training in Fig.~\ref{fig:fake_quant}.
+Here, $r$ represents a full-precision floating-point number to be quantized, and $n$ is the number of bits assigned to the quantized integer.
+Since we focus on uniform quantization in this work, we use the same $n$ for both weights and membrane potentials across all layers and timesteps.

-During backward propagation, we use full-precision floating-point gradients for all quantities.
-We employ the straight-through estimator~\cite{google_quant} to approximate the derivative for the non-differentiable rounding function $\lfloor \cdot \rceil$.
-Hence, we can simulate the quantization errors during inference for our models at training time.
+During backward propagation, we use full-precision floating-point gradients for all quantities and employ the straight-through estimator~\cite{google_quant} to approximate the derivative for the non-differentiable rounding function $\lfloor \cdot \rceil$.